 From birth through the teen years, children are at risk of becoming seriously injured in a fall.
-How and where a fall happens and how seriously a child is injured tends to falls depends on their age.
+How and where a fall happens depends on the child’s age.

 Falls in infants tend to happen around the home.
-Infants commonly fall from elevated surfaces such as change tables, cribs, high chairs, counter tops or down the stairs.
-When an infant falls, the result can be very serious and a head injury, concussion or fracture can occur.
-Close supervision and using the right equipment are key to keeping your baby safe.
+Infants commonly fall from change tables, cribs, high chairs, counter tops or down the stairs.
+When an infant falls, it can result in a head injury, concussion or fracture.

 Adolescents and teens tend to fall during sports and leisure activities.
 Falls or collisions during sports such as hockey and skiing, and recreational activities such as trampoline use, skateboarding, roller skating and cycling are the leading cause of injury hospitalizations for Canadians under 20 years of age.
 Common injuries include sprains, fractures, head injuries and concussions.